-Lamichhaney found some separation between the two populations.
-They found a lot of linkage disequlibrium in the offspring, clearly supporting recent hybridization.
-They also found significant morphological differences between the hybrid offspring and the G. fortis population.
+Lamichhaney found significant morphological differences between the hybrid offspring and the G. fortis population.
 The hybrids had larger beaks, larger body size, and distinctive songs.
 These traits are all important in choosing a mate, indicating that these two populations could continue to be reproductively isolated.
-Kautt found evidence for distinct genetic clusters, but also for ongoing gene flow (Kautt Fig. 2).
+Kautt found evidence for distinct genetic clusters, and ongoing gene flow (Kautt Fig. 2).
 They also found that speciation occurred very rapidly, and in some cases possibly simultaneously.
-It appears from their data that the Nicaraguan cichlids provide a clear example of speciation, as their genetic lineages diverged in the same area without geographic separation.
+It appears from their data that the Nicaraguan cichlids provide a clear example of sympatric speciation, as their genetic lineages diverged in the same area without geographic separation.
 Importantly, the researchers claim that their results are evidence of a multi-species outcome of sympatric speciation.

-These studies provide good examples that even with the ability to perform whole-genome analysis, it is still extremely difficult to tease apart the exact mechanisms of speciation.
+These studies provide examples that even with whole-genome analysis, it is still difficult to tease apart the exact mechanisms of speciation.
 Combining genomic analysis with other methods, such as morphological data or modeling, can help create a more complete picture of the speciation process.

 Sources